radicle-dev/radicle-alpha/rfcs/0003-radicle-daemon.rst

   inputs to the owner for inclusion into the machine.
 This daemon would listen for inputs on an IPFS pubsub channel.

-- The daemon also allows apps not written in radicle or Haskell to have access to a radicle interpreter by maintaining *local machines*.

 Proposal
 ---------